samueljmello/github-actions-exercises/09-Manual-Workflow.md

 The following exercise will walk you through creating a manually triggered workflow, and then have you perform a manual execution through the GitHub GUI.

 ## Step 1: Create a new workflow to be triggered manually
+The only step in this exercise is to add the workflow to your default branch directly.

 1. Checkout the **default** branch of your repository
 2. Create a new file named `.github/workflows/manual.yaml`